Skip to main content

 padding64 bytes

-The purpose of padding is unknown, it is not used by server implementations.
-It is recommended to fill the whole 160-byte buffer with random bytes, otherwise an attacker may perform an active MitM attack using compromised AES-CTR session parameters.
+The purpose of padding is unknown; it is not used by server implementations.
+It is recommended that the whole 160-byte buffer be filled with random bytes.
+Otherwise, an attacker may perform an active MitM attack using compromised AES-CTR session parameters.

-The next step is to encrypt session parameters using secret via the key agreement protocol above.
-To do that, AES-256 must be initialized in CTR mode with a 128-bit big-endian counter using a (key, nonce) pair which is computed as such (aes_params is a 160-byte buffer which was built above):
+The next step is to encrypt the session parameters using the secret through the key agreement protocol outlined above.
+To achieve this, AES-256 needs to be initialized in CTR mode with a 128-bit big-endian counter.
+This will utilize a (key, nonce) pair that is computed as follows (note that aes_params is a 160-byte buffer that was created earlier):

 hash = SHA-256(aes_params)